In 2017, it became abundantly clear that we now live in the era of the customer experience.

 This metric looks at how hard your visitors must work to accomplish what they came on your website to do.
 Whether it’s the complexity of your website’s navigation or the steps required to extract the level of detail they’re looking for, this metric gauges the level of friction your visitors experience throughout their website session.

-In this post, we look at the best way to measure this metric, and how effort can help identify the visitor segments who experienced the most friction when completing their tasks.
+In this post, we look at the best way to measure this metric, and how it can help identify the visitor segments who experienced the most friction when completing their tasks.

 The mobile transformation is far from complete.
 Most marketers have already snapped into action, with many companies introducing mobile-friendly websites and releasing mobile apps.